haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/troubleshoot/ui_comp_troubleshoot_js.md

 ## Overview

-This article describes how to define what UI components are used on a particular page, their {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} components and what data they use.
+This article describes how to define what UI 组件 are used on a particular page, their {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} 组件 and what data they use.

-To define the UI components used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockoutjs context debugger for Google Chrome.
+To define the UI 组件 used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockoutjs context debugger for Google Chrome.

 ## Debugging using Knockout.js plugin